The New Naoya Hida & Co. Type 2C Is Haute Minimalisme At Its Japanese Best

 Would I choose the blues?

-At around €18,800 and also limited to ten, I have a hard time choosing between the two.
+At around €18,800 and also limited to 10 pieces, I have a hard time choosing between the two.
 The angular “Lettercutter” font works exceedingly well in underlining the classic yet quirky nature of the NH Type 2C.
 So yes, this might just win it for me as a hypothetical buyer (my wife’s looking).
 Add the matching blue Jean Rousseau strap, and I’m won over.
-Have a good look at the Hida-san’s website today.
+Have a good look at Hida-san’s website today.
 Type 1 and 3 have also been updated with similarly decisive tweaks.
-This makes the portfolio of Naoya Hida & Co nothing if not very tempting indeed.
+This makes the portfolio of Naoya Hida & Co. nothing if not very tempting indeed.